Ques : What is the plan after these courses? What are the “FOUR LEVELS” of courses mentioned?

-Ans: We group students to groups of two or four initially.
-Each group share a robot/hardware set.
-We provide students with laptops in physical classes (except private coaching).
-Students write their own software programs with our help.
+Ans: Students are grouped in two’s or four’s initially where they share a robot/hardware set each.
+We also provide students with laptops in physical classes (except private coaching).
+In this setting, students write their own software programs with our help.
 Most courses offer a virtual robot online to test and fine tune the program.
 Then they can run the final program on the robot and see it working in real life.
 This give each student ample time with robots and hardware.

 Ques : What is the difference between the two courses?
-RCF & RPF?
+Robotics Build (RCF)& Robotics Programming(RPF)?
 I want to know what is best for my child

-Ans: RCF is Robotic Component Fundamentals, which is focusing on the internal electronics and components the Robot is made of and programming to integrate those.
+Ans: RCF, Or Robotic Build focuses on the internal electronics and components that the Robot is made of and programming to integrate those.
 We have some innovative hardware to make such things like small motors, batteries, cameras and linking and programming using those easy and safe for kids.
 This is similar to computer making and needing to know the things inside a computer for it.
 The curriculum we use is a popular one in the Asian region but new to Canada.

-The RPF is Robotic Platform Fundamentals, which is focusing on customizing, configuring and programming a robot, that probably another manufacturer or large corporation made.
-In future there will be such niche manufacturers and an industry to customize and program robots for different industries.
-So the internals become relatively less important but the programming and configuring becomes more important.
+The RPF is Robotic Programming, which focuses on customizing, configuring and programming a robot, that probably another manufacturer or large corporation made.
+In the future there will be various niche manufacturers and an industry to customize and program robots for different industries.
+With this in mind, the internals become relatively less important but the programming and configuring become more important.

 Ques: Can parents watch the class?

 Ans: We encourage parent participation as much we can.
-In most locations, we can arrange a separate area for parents to sit and watch the last 30 mins of any class.
-However, let us know in advance if you like to watch, so that we can arrange it.
-Then feel free to stop by little earlier when you pickup your child.
-We have to meet insurance requirements as well as to ensure no disturbance to the class.
+In most locations, we can arrange a separate area for parents to sit and watch the last 30 minutes of any class.
+However, let us know in advance if you would like to watch, so that we can arrange it.
+Then feel free to stop by a little earlier when you pickup your child.
+We have to meet insurance requirements as well to ensure no disturbance to the class.